Romasa/romasa.github.io/index.md

 **By Philosophy:**\
 I am a citizen of a dream land where law and justice are above everything, where nobody is dying of hunger, where the best medication and treatment is provided to everyone free of cost.

 I will write my daily life experiences while pursuing my dream journey to PhD with two loving kids and will post it here, so hang on.
-Other philosophical ideas will come along right here too.
+Other philosophical ideas will come along in my [philosophical diary](looks_strange.md) too.